Christian Watt: Memoirs

-She waswell-educated, and wrote her memoirs.
+She was well-educated, and wrote her memoirs.
 She was encouraged by two fellow patients, a doctor and a solicitor, at the Royal Aberdeen Asylum.
 These memoirs tell the story of her own life and the history of her family, which included members of the local minor nobility.
 They give an insight into the lives of fishing families in the latter half of the 19th century.
 Her account was written in pencil, in a clear hand.
 According to her memoirs, patients were not allowed quill pens, for fear they would use them as a weapon or drink the ink.

 Her writings were published posthumously as The Christian Watt Papers, edited by her descendant David Fraser, in 1983.
 An alternative edition was released in 1994, from the original manuscript owned by her granddaughter, Christian Sims.
 Some scholars have expressed doubt over the authenticity of the published Watt papers, positing that they might have been written by one of her descendants.
 However, the style resembles that of other memoirs by less-educated writers, and the use of pencil accords with asylum patrons beint forbidden the use of pens.
 Moreover, if Watt did not write the memoir herself, it is agreed that what was written was informed by her reminiscences.